Kihumba/private-/D1/D1 Python/Curriculum/03 - API Design using Flask/README.md

 | Embodied Belief   |      Felt      | Demonstrated |
 |:-------------|:------------------:|:--------:|
 | Flask empowers me to create APIs that are complex, scalable, and robust. | [ ] | [ ]  |

+### Resources

+- ["How to create a REST API in Python using the Flask Microframework"](https://medium.com/the-andela-way/how-i-developed-an-api-in-python-using-flask-4e388674f1) - Written by John Kagga